-$R^{g} = 1.20, R^{b} = 0.6, \beta = 0.99,$ $\overline{a} = 0.1, \overline{b} = 1, N = 0.1, Y = 2.$ In addition, we assume that $u(c) = \log(c)$.
+$$R^g = 1.20, R^b = 0.6, \beta = 0.99,$$ $\bar{a} = 0.1, \bar{b} = 1, N = 0.1, Y = 2$ In addition, we assume that $u(c) = \log(c)$ .
 Let $L \equiv (N+d)/N$ denote the level of leverage in the unregulated economy.
 In the numerical example, L = 8.10.
-Let \overline{L} denote the maximal amount of bank leverage permitted under the regulation and let $f \equiv \overline{L}/L$.
-We considered a range of values of f, $0.9 \le f \le 1$.
+Let L denote the maximal amount of bank leverage permitted under the regulation and let $f \equiv \overline{L}/L$ .
+We considered a range of values of f, $0.9 \leq f \leq 1$ .
 The results are displayed in Figure 1.
-Note that social welfare, (11), is maximized by restricting leverage by 6 percent relative to its value in the unregulated equilibrium (see panel A).
-Panel E indicates that as the leverage restriction gets tighter, deposits move in the opposite direction relative to their first best level (i.e., the value of d that solves (11) ignoring the incentive constraint).
+Note that social welfare, (11), is maximized by restricting leverage by 6 percent relative to its value in the unregulated equilibrium (see Panel a).
+Panel e indicates that as the leverage restriction gets tighter, deposits move in the opposite direction relative to their first best level (i.e., the value of d that solves (11) ignoring the incentive constraint).
 This illustrates the distinction between constrained and unconstrained efficiency.
-By tightening the leverage constraint, the regulator reduces the distortions to incentives: the interest rate spread $(R_d^g - R \text{ in panel B}), R_d^g - R_d^b \text{ and } \eta \text{ (panel C)}$ all fall.
-The reduced distortions lead to a rise in effort, e, (panel D) and the efficiency of the banking system is improved.
+By tightening the leverage constraint, the regulator reduces the distortions to incentives: the inter-est rate spread $(R_d^g - R$ in Panel b), $R_d^g - R_d^b$ and $\eta$ (Panel c) all fall.
+The reduced distortions lead to a rise in effort, e, (Panel d) and the efficiency of the banking system is improved.
 The latter effect more than compensates for the negative effect of moving d in the opposite direction from its first best level.
-Panel F confirms that the value to a banker of issuing deposits is higher than the value of its outside option, as is required for a deposit contract equilibrium.
-Interestingly, the value of the deposit contract, V, increases with
+Panel f confirms that the value to a banker of issuing deposits is higher than the value of its outside option, as is required for a deposit contract equilibrium.
+Interestingly, the value of the deposit contract, V, increases with a tightening in the leverage constraint.

-Figure 1.
-Impact on Model of Reducing Leverage from L in Unregulated Economy to $f \times L$ a tightening in the leverage constraint.
 This reflects that leverage restrictions have an effect that resembles collusion among banks, allowing them to earn monopsony profits.
-This has important implications for the dynamic version of this model (see, Christiano and Ikeda 2014).
-REFERENCES Bigio, Saki.
+This has important implications for the dynamic version of this model (see, Christiano and Ikeda (2014)).
+[Figure 1: six figures should be placed here.
+See attached pdf file.]
+Bigio, Saki.
 2014.
 "Leverage Restrictions in a Business Cycle Model: A Comment."
-In Macroeconomic and Financial Stability: Challenges for Monetary Policy, edited by Sofía Bauducco, Lawrence Christiano, and Claudio Raddatz, 257-72.
-Santiago: Banco Central de Chile.
-Christiano, Lawrence, and Daisuke Ikeda.
+In Bauducco, Christiano and Raddatz, editors, Macroeconomic and Financial Stability: Challenges for Monetary Policy.
+Banco Central de Chile.
+Christiano, Lawrence J., and Daisuke Ikeda.
 2014.
 "Leverage Restrictions in a Business Cycle Model."
-In Macroeconomic and Financial Stability: Challenges for Monetary Policy, edited by Sofía Bauducco, Lawrence Christiano, and Claudio Raddatz, 215-56.
-Santiago: Banco Central de Chile.
+In Bauducco, Christiano and Raddatz, editors, Macroeconomic and Financial Stability: Challenges for Monetary Policy.
+Banco Central de Chile.